 There are many that question the authenticity or accuracy of the valuation.
 Saudi Aramco just like the Saudi government is highly secretive and has not disclosed much information on the company’s revenues.
 The best estimates are from daily oil production figures as well what the company holds in reserves.

 The IPO process will no doubt shed a great deal of more light on Saudi Aramco.
-Listing on any major exchange requires far more detailed financial reporting than the company has been accustom to in the past.
+Listing on any significant exchange requires far more detailed financial reporting that the company has been accustom to in the past.